-- 9.2 Safeguarding issues will be addressed through the PSHE curriculum, for example self-esteem, emotional literacy, assertiveness, power, healthy relationship education (previously known as sex and relationship education SRE), online safety (formally known as e-safety), sexting and bullying (including cyber bullying). - 9.3 Relevant issues will be addressed through all areas of the curriculum.
+- 9.2 Relevant issues will be addressed through the PSHE curriculum, for example self-esteem, emotional literacy, assertiveness, power, healthy relationship education (previously known as sex and relationship education SRE), online safety (formally known as e-safety) and bullying. - 9.3 Relevant issues will be addressed through other areas of the curriculum, for example, circle time, English, History, Drama, Art.